spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 are measured to have values identically equal to zero.
-If the number of identically zero pixels in the footprint portion of the detection image exceeds a configurable percentage threshold value (default is 25%), then a two-dimensional background image is constructed, **Background Algorithm 1**, and set to the value of zero.
+If the number of identically zero pixels in the footprint portion of the detection image exceeds a configurable percentage threshold value (default is 25%), then a two-dimensional background image is constructed and set to the value of zero, hence the **Zero Background Algorithm**.
 Its companion constructed RMS image set to the RMS value computed for the non-zero pixels which reside within the footprint portion of the image.

-If **Background Algorithm 1** is not applicable, then sigma-clipped statistics are computed, **Background Algorithm 2**, for the detection image using the `astropy.stats.sigma_clipped_stats <https://docs.astropy.org/en/stable/api/astropy.stats.sigma_clipped_stats.html>`_ Astropy tool.
+If the **Zero Background Algorithm** is not applicable, then sigma-clipped statistics are computed, known as the **Constant Background Algorithm**, for the detection image using the `astropy.stats.sigma_clipped_stats <https://docs.astropy.org/en/stable/api/astropy.stats.sigma_clipped_stats.html>`_ Astropy tool.
 This algorithm uses the detection image and its inverse footprint mask, as well